The

 before an event occurs.
 But in historical science the timing

-of prediction is not a cause for concern, since a "prediction" (a
+of prediction is not a cause for concern, because a scientific prediction (which is a

-historical science, the goal is to describe and explain what did happen,
+historical science, the main goal is to describe (and maybe explain) what did happen,

-only undirected natural process is involved, and a mechanistic
+only undirected natural process is involved, so a mechanistic

 explanatory theory can provide an adequate description and explanation.
 In